3KUdelta/ESP8266-World-Clock/README.md

 Build:
 - WEMOS D1 mini (ESP8266) - using WiFi to get NTP Time
 - 4 4-digit,7-segment LED display for showing 4 individual time zones
-- 1 RTC 3231 unit for keeping the accurate time when there is no WIFI available
+- 1 RTC 3231 unit for keeping the accurate time if there is no WIFI available
-- 1 Radar sensor (RCWL-0516) for switching on for 2 minutes when there is movement
+- 1 Radar sensor (RCWL-0516) for switching on for 2 minutes if there is movement in the room (hidden sensor)
 - LDR sensor for adjusting bightness of LEDs

 Settings.h includes all individal settings.